search close

 • view a list of your custom redactions.

-• create a custom redaction by clicking the Add redaction button.
+• create a custom redaction by clicking Add redaction.

-• access a detailed view of a redaction by clicking the View link to the right of the redaction.
+• access a detailed view of a redaction by clicking View to the right of the redaction.
 Additional controls on the detailed view page enable you to edit or remove the redaction.